Vegan cheese: the best UK non-dairy cheeses

 Vegamigo Grated ‘Pizza Melty’

 Where would a list on vegan cheeses be if grated cheese, for use on pizzas amongst other things, was not mentioned?
 Luckily, direct from vegancheese.co.uk you can buy Vegamigo’s grated pizza cheese.
-Whilst not as commercially known as other brands, Vegamigo’s ‘Pizza Melty’ cheese is (not surprisingly) specifically made for melting.
+Whilst not as commercially known as other brands, Vegamigo’s ‘Pizza Melty’ cheese is (not surprisingly) specifically a melting vegan cheese for pizza.
 In fact whilst reviews on the website praise this cheese, they do mention that it is not one to be eaten uncooked.
 Vegamigo’s grated cheese is finely grated, thus versatile to work with, but still full of flavour.
 It makes the perfect topping for pizza, pasta, lasagne or toasted cheese sandwiches.
 This cheese is 100% vegan, 100% lactose free, 100% GMO-free, 100% gluten free and 100% cholesterol free.
 Other grated cheeses can easily be purchased offline from Sainsbury’s or Sheese’s ranges of vegan cheese.

 Let us know which of the above vegan cheeses tip your tastebuds towards heaven!
 If you have any further recommendations for different brands of vegan cheeses, or specific cheeses from a brand that you favour, we would love to hear your thoughts below.